f-prime/nocheckin/README.md

 # No Checkin

 This program walks a given directory and searches for the `NOCHECKIN` keyword.
-If found, it exists with a non-zero status code.
-Otherwise it exists with a zero status code.
-This can be used in a git pre-commit hook.
+If found, it exits with a non-zero status code.
+Otherwise it exits with a zero status code.
+For use in a pre-commit hook.